luispuerto/R-Cheat-Sheets/README.md

 - [x] [Short-refcard.pdf](Short-refcard.pdf): A cheat sheet for R from [here](https://cran.r-project.org/doc/contrib/Short-refcard.pdf).
 - [x] [sjmisc.pdf](sjmisc.pdf): dplyr friendly Data and Variable Transformation, by [Daniel Lüdecke](https://github.com/strengejacke).
 - [x] [sparklyr.pdf](sparklyr.pdf): [Sparklyr](http://spark.rstudio.com/) provides an R interface to Apache Spark, a fast and general engine for processing Big Data.
 With sparklyr, you can connect to a local or remote Spark session, use dplyr to manipulate data in Spark, and run Spark’s built in machine learning algorithms.
+- [ ] [stata2r.pdf](stata2r.pdf): Common translations from Stata to R. I don't use Stata so I haven't printed it.
 - [x] [stringr.pdf](stringr.pdf): The [stringr](http://stringr.tidyverse.org/) package provides an easy to use toolkit for working with strings, i.e. character data, in R. This cheatsheet guides you through stringr’s functions for manipulating strings.
 The back page provides a concise reference to *regular expresssions*, a mini-language for describing, finding, and matching patterns in strings.
 - [x] [survminer.pdf](survminer.pdf): Elegant survival plots, by Przemyslaw Biecek.
 - [x] [syntax.pdf](syntax.pdf): Three code styles compared: $, formula, and tidyverse.
 By [Amelia McNamara](http://www.science.smith.edu/~amcnamara/).
 - [ ] [teachR.pdf](teachR.pdf): Some insights about how to teach R. Downloaded from [here](https://github.com/GraphicsPrinciples/CheatSheet/blob/master/NVSCheatSheet.pdf).
 I think this is isn't really interesting for printing.
 - [x] [tidyeval.pdf](tidyeval.pdf): [Tidy Evaluation](https://tidyeval.tidyverse.org/) (Tidy Eval) is a framework for doing non-standard evaluation in R that makes it easier to program with tidyverse functions.
 Non-standard evaluation, better thought of as “delayed evaluation,” lets you capture a user’s R code to run later in a new environment or against a new data frame.
 The tidy evaluation framework is implemented by the [rlang](https://rlang.r-lib.org/) package and used by functions throughout the tidyverse.
+- [ ] [time-series.pdf](time-series.pdf): A reference to time series in R. I haven't printed it because it doesn't look that interesting at least for now.
 - [x] [tsbox.pdf](tsbox.pdf): A time series [toolkit](https://www.tsbox.help/) for conversions, piping, and more.
 By Christoph Sax.
 - [x] [vtree.pdf](vtree.pdf): Display the subsets within a data frame, nested by variables and values.
+I have to create a new pdf with this cheatsheet as a image because the new version wasn't printing correctly.
 - [x] [xplain.pdf](xplain.pdf): Explain statistical functions with XML files and xplain.
 By Joachim Zuckarelli.